yiisoft/yii2/docs/guide/start-databases.md

 Save the above code in the file `controllers/CountryController.php`.

 The `index` action calls `Country::find()`.
-This Active Record method builds a DB query and retrieves all of the data from the `country` table.
+This Active Record method builds a DB query that can be used to retrieve all of the data from the `country` table.
 To limit the number of countries returned in each request, the query is paginated with the help of a [[yii\data\Pagination]] object.
 The `Pagination` object serves two purposes: